kamiarkhayam/HCCOPF-using-EMFGNN/README.md

 ## Citation
 If you use this code or the framework in your research, please cite our papers:

-> Khayambashi, Kamiar, Md Abul Hasnat, and Negin Alemazkoor.
-"Hybrid Chance-Constrained Optimal Power Flow under Load and Renewable Generation Uncertainty using Enhanced Multi-Fidelity Graph Neural Networks."
-Journal of Machine Learning for Modeling and Computing, vol. 1, no. 1, Jan.
-2024, doi:10.1615/JMachLearnModelComput.2024054885.
+> Khayambashi, K., Hasnat, M. A., & Alemazkoor, N. (2024).
+HYBRID CHANCE-CONSTRAINED OPTIMAL POWER FLOW UNDER LOAD AND RENEWABLE GENERATION UNCERTAINTY USING ENHANCED MULTI-FIDELITY GRAPH NEURAL NETWORKS.
+Journal of Machine Learning for Modeling and Computing, 5(4).

-> Taghizadeh, Mehdi, Khayambashi, Kamiar, Hasnat, Md Abul, Alemazkoor, Negin.
-(2024).
-Multi-fidelity Graph Neural Networks for Efficient Power Flow Analysis under High-Dimensional Demand and Renewable Generation Uncertainty.
-[Under review].
+> Taghizadeh, M., Khayambashi, K., Hasnat, M. A., & Alemazkoor, N. (2024).
+Multi-fidelity graph neural networks for efficient power flow analysis under high-dimensional demand and renewable generation uncertainty.
+Electric Power Systems Research, 237, 111014.